About Us

 After participating in our AIR program in 2021 and 2022 as a Teaching Artist-in-Residence, Katey joined the Alchemy staff as our Class Coordinator and Print Studio Manager.

-Cozette Ellis, Outreach Coordinator
+Cozette Ellis, artists in community program Coordinator

-Cozette is a painter, drawer, and printmaker from Northern California with a BFA in Design + Native American studies from the University of California, Davis.
+Cozette is a painter, illustrator, and printmaker from Northern California with a BFA in Design + Native American studies from the University of California, Davis.
 Currently in her art practice, she is working with ceramics and experimenting with new printmaking techniques.
 She is inspired by the human body in all its forms, especially incorporated with color and pattern.
 Cozette has a background in community organizing and was part of the organizing team behind the Whole Earth Festival during her time at UC Davis.

 Cozette was an Artist-in-Residence during our 2022 season, and joined our team after her residency as our Outreach Coordinator.